Button Fern Care

-Repot in spring, when the roots have filled the pot.
-Move the fern to a pot that's only slightly larger.
+Repot in spring every 2 years, or when the roots have filled the pot.
+Move the fern to a pot that's 1- to 2-inches larger than the old one.
+Why?
+A pot that's too big for the plant will hold too much water.
 Use a pot with a drainage hole to prevent soggy soil.
 This is a good time to divide the fern, if you want.

 Shed some light.
 Keep this evergreen in bright, indirect light and constant room temperature.
 It won't go dormant.
 With consistent care, it will grow year-round.